Join our newsletter for updates and exclusive content!

 My 'Work From Van' Setup

 Below is my personal “work from van” setup, that I absolutely LOVE after much trial and error.
-The biggest setup hack I want to point out here is the portable monitor / portable stand.
+The biggest setup hack I want to point out here is the portable monitor / portable monitor stand.
 I originally started with a mounted external monitor, but I quickly learned a few things.
 First, I work from multiple different spots in the van and only having a second monitor in one spot is a no go.
 Second, most external monitors, if not portable, need AC power.
 It’s not usually too much of a power draw, but having to keep the inverter on is a ghost drain on power.
 And lastly, the monitor mounted on the wall was just bulky and in the way.

 Tips for Balancing Van Life with a Full Time Job

 I would be lying if I said I didn’t get jealous of other van lifers that we meet who don’t work a 9-5 job.
 Their freedom seems like a dream.
 However, the grass isn’t always greener.
 A lot of times, van lifers that don’t work a 9-5 are busting their butts to make a livable income 24/7 x 365 working for themselves.
 So, my first tip is to try and not spend time being envious of other living/working situations you see on the road.
 If you can make this (hard) mindset shift, it will make a worlds difference.
-Now, on to some practical tips.

 How to make time for driving

 There will absolutely be days where all that you do is work and drive.
-Personally, I have found it better to have 1-2 days a week where we drive long distances, and then sit in one place for the remainder of the week.
+Personally, I have found it better to have 1-2 days a week where we dedicate to driving long distances, and then sit in one place for the remainder of the week.
 The other option is to do a little bit of driving each day but I find this taxing on my mental health as the process of getting the van ready to drive takes time out of the day in itself.

 How to live / work / have fun in the same 70 sq ft